Click Here to Return to the Golden Gate Bridge Main Menu

 Insiders Tip: For the best view of the Bridge, place the left side slider in the middle of its range, the bottom slider a little left of center, and the right hand slider about 10% of the way down from the top.
 From there you can fine tune the aim to get the view you want.

-3. Rotating San Francisco Views Golden Gate Bridge Webcam
+3. Rotating San Francisco Views: The Golden Gate Cam

-This webcam rotates between different scenes in San Francisco, one of which is the Golden Gate Bridge.
+This cam rotates between different scenes in San Francisco, one of which is the Golden Gate Bridge.
 You can’t control the rotation between images, and they show commercials when you first arrive.

 Insiders Tip: On this webcam you can scroll in and out on the images using the controls at the lower edge of the screen.
 You can aim the camera by “grabbing” the screen.

-4. The On-Site Golden Gate Bridge Webcam: The Traffic Camera
+Golden Gate Bridge WebCams: The Toll Plaza Traffic cam

 We used to have a far more robust image from the toll plaza, but if you click on this link and then scroll down you’ll see a current traffic snapshot looking north from the Bridge toll plaza at the lower right.
 It updates once per minute.

-6. The Golden Gate Bridge Webcam in the Berkeley Hills
+5. The Golden Gate Bridge Live Cam View from the Berkeley Hills

 The Lawrence Hall of Science in Berkeley offers a webcam with this distant view of the Golden Gate Bridge, which covers a wide view all the way from Angel Island to San Francisco.

-7. The Golden Gate Bridge Webcam on the Berkeley Marina
+6. The Golden Gate Bridge View from the Berkeley Marina

-The SCOC webcam in the Berkeley marina offers this webcam view of the Golden Gate Bridge from across the Bay.
+The Cal Sailing webcam in the Berkeley marina offers this webcam view of the Golden Gate Bridge from across the Bay.